AnxietyAnxiety therapyTravel Anxiety

 It sounds simple, but gentle self-talk interrupts fear signals.

-Hydrate and Avoid Sugar & Caffeine
+Hydrate and Avoid Sugar and Caffeine

 Both spike adrenaline and intensify flight anxiety.